Aztec networks overview

 Alpha is connected to Ethereum mainnet and supports user transactions.
 Governance and staking infrastructure are fully operational.
 This network requires real stakes for sequencer participation.

-- Validators who want to contribute to the decentralized Aztec Network
+- Sequencers who want to contribute to the decentralized Aztec Network

 - Governance participants